* Uber's ops halted Monday after defying driver application rules

 The Philippines suspension is the latest setback this year to Uber, one of the most valuable startups in the world with a valuation upwards of $60 billion, which is struggling to recover from a series of scandals and is hiring a new leader.

 Uber is already facing regulatory scrutiny in several Asian markets, including in South Korea and Japan.
 The firm said last month it is suspending its services in the Chinese-ruled territory of Macau from July 22.

-"All these cases involving Uber and for that matter anyone involved in public transportation system has to understand that we need to be in some level of regulation," board Chairman Martin Delgra told reporters at a briefing on Tuesday.
+"All these cases involving Uber and for that matter anyone involved in public transportation system has to understand that we need to be in some level of regulation," Delgra told reporters at a briefing.

 Uber is hugely popular in the Philippines and is regarded by its users as more reliable and competitive than the country's outdated public transport services.